ayna-sec/ayna-sec.github.io/_posts/2024-10-03-Open-Source-SOC-automation-project.md

 3. Add the Windows 10 client machine.
 	- Make sure the VM is turned on.
 	- In the deployment page: select `MSI 32/64 bits`, enter the Wazuh server address, add a unique agent name for the Windows machine, select the corresponding groups, copy and paste the assembled command on step 4 into Windows PowerShell ran with administrator privileges.

-> Clipboard function in VMWare
+> ℹ️ Clipboard function in VMWare
 > If you can't copy and paste from/into a VM, click on `VM` in the menu > select `Install VMWare Tools...` > a notification should show up asking to do something with the `D:` drive, click on it > start the `set up` > install VMWare Tools.
 {: .notice--primary}